AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/PHVfP6i.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create another orginizational unit following the same process, name this one "_ADMINS" Same rules apply as the last one make sure there are no mistakes when doing this.
+Create another organizational unit using the same process and name it '_ADMINS.'
+The same rules apply as before—make sure there are no mistakes when naming it.
 </p>
 <br />